28 bodies found in Burkina Faso's Northwest on New Year's Eve - Gov't | Africanews

 The government says it remains "fundamentally opposed to any form of abuse or human rights violations on any grounds.

-A statement by Armel Sama, the prosecutor at the Nouna high court, said "most of the victims, all male, were shot to death.
+A statement by Armel Sama, the prosecutor at the Nouna high court, said "most of the victims, all male, were shot to death."

+Many Fulani community members say they're afraid of the terrorists.
+But they also fear the volunteer militias, because some suspect the community of supporting the jihadists.

-Prior to the release of these official statements, the human rights organization CISC had just denounced "targeted attacks on civilians.
+Prior to the release of these official statements, the human rights organization CISC had just denounced "targeted attacks on civilians."

-"Armed civilians claiming to be" VDP are "freely engaging in organized looting and targeted violence against civilians against a background of racial profiling and stigmatization.
+"Armed civilians claiming to be" VDP are "freely engaging in organized looting and targeted violence against civilians against a background of racial profiling and stigmatization."

 On Saturday, "following a terrorist attack on the VDP headquarters in Nouna armed dozos (traditional hunters), identified by the victims as VDP, carried out murderous acts in retaliation.